 law: to promote the public interest in creativity and innovation.
 And rightsholders are on notice: they must at least consider fair use before sending a takedown notice.

-that the Supreme Court review the Ninth Circuit's ruling.
+petitions requesting that the Supreme Court review the Ninth Circuit's ruling.
 The Supreme Court denied both petitions.
-This meant that the case returned to the district court for trial on the question of whether Universal's takedown was a misrepresentation under the
+This meant that the case returned to the district court for trial on the question of whether Universal's takedown was a

 Lenz v.
 Universal helped make some great law on fair use and also played a role in leading to better takedown processes at Universal.
 EFF congratulates Stephanie Lenz for fighting the good fight, and we thank our co-counsel at